 When you look back on all you’ve had to change to make learning a reality for your students during the pandemic, you’re probably eager to dust off some of those tried-and-true, comfortable instructional practices this school year.
 Who could blame you?!
 I would ask you to rethink guided reading.
 Be sure to assess for valid data and take note of any reading skills gaps.
 Group students based on ZPD levels, choose a complex, grade-level text, and implement scaffolds.
 Instead of selecting multiple texts below grade level, plan for the most effective scaffolding to allow students to experience success with grade-level text and standards, as noted in “Teaching children to become fluent and automatic readers.”
 The scaffolds you choose will be different for each guided reading group.

 Remember, text complexity is a matter of equity.
 For decades, we have assigned struggling readers text below grade level.
 This denies them the opportunity to successfully read grade-level text, develop rich vocabulary and complex syntax, and build content knowledge.
 We can’t continue denying complex text to struggling readers and wondering why they can’t keep up with peers and meet grade-level expectations.

 Trust the process.
 You’ll be amazed at the amount of growth your students make, and that “old hat” can become a perfect fit after all.

-Hear more from Lynne on how to support readers this school year during our September 23 webinar, “Data and practice: Science-backed strategies to improve early literacy right now.”
-She and Cindy Jiban, principal academic lead in early learning at NWEA, will further discuss straightforward, classroom-ready ways to use data to improve reading outcomes.
-Not available to attend live?
-Register anyway and we’ll send you a link to the recording after.
+Hear more from Lynne on how to support readers this school year in our webinar “Data and practice: Science-backed strategies to improve early literacy right now.”
+She and Cindy Jiban, principal academic lead in early learning at NWEA, discuss straightforward, classroom-ready ways to use data to improve reading outcomes.